sabarna17/btp-basics/capm/readme.md

   ```
 **Note:** Install below libraries to avoid any dependency errors while deployment / run `npm i sqlite3 passport @sap/xssec`

 4. Now use the script `cds add data` to create dummy csv files.
+Choose table type as  `Responsive`.
 Once executed, the below files will be created automatically:
 ![image](https://github.com/sabarna17/btp-basics/assets/39834671/d45d41ca-ea52-4d44-8a3b-3236701649f5)

 5. Next use the code `cds watch` and you will be able to see the